gbxyz/czds-php/README.md

 This repository contains a simple client library for accessing [ICANN](https://icann.org)'s [Centralized Zone Data Service (CZDS)](https://czds.icann.org).

+All gTLDs (top-level domains such as .com or .org) provide access to their DNS zone files via the CZDS.

 You will need to create a user account on the CZDS, and request access to at least one TLD, for this to be useful!

 ## Installation